Windows 11 Home vs Pro: Complete 2025 Guide for Business and Personal Use

 Migration and Upgrade Strategy

-Windows 10 support ends October 14, 2025, making migration planning crucial:
+Windows 10 support will end on October 14, 2025, making migration planning advisable:

 - Hardware Compatibility: Use Microsoft's PC Health Check tool to verify your systems meet Windows 11 requirements